 Excision of the sac provides the advantage of reduction of tissue trauma and decrease in visceral injury.
 It also decreases the chances of seroma formation as the serous membrane is stripped off.
 Furthermore the chances of recurrence is also declined in this situation.

 Previous studies reported that early reherniation does not occurs in cases where hernia sac was excised in paraesophageal hernia (

 11).
 Retro Xiphoid Sternocostal hiatus defects can be successfully repaired with Laparoscopic technique of herniorraphy ( 11).
 3.1.
 Conclusion

 Presentation of adult patient with both Morgagni and Larrey’s hernia is rare and would be asymptomatic for long time.
-Also the herniation of stomach with large intestine in the sac is rarely occurred.
+Also the herniation of stomach with large intestine in the sac is rarely encountered.
 The diagnosis can be confirmed by contrast studies or laparoscopy.
 The latter one provide both the diagnostic along with therapeutic benefits.
 Furthermore, minimal access approach gives all the benefits of early recovery, less wound infection, less need of analgesia and early discharge.
 The visualization is good with the laparoscopic approach.
-Still the further randomized trial is needed to compare the effectiveness of open vs laparoscopic approach.
+Still further randomized trial is needed to compare the effectiveness of open vs laparoscopic approach.